silverdavi/taskmaster-paper/figures/figure1/figure1.md

 The data processing script:

-1. Loads IMDb rating data from `taskmaster_histograms_corrected.csv`
+1. Loads IMDb rating data from `taskmaster_histograms_corrected.csv` with fixes for column naming (histogram columns were reversed)
 2. For each series:
    - Fits a Gaussian distribution to ratings 2-9
    - Calculates percentage of 1-star and 10-star ratings
    - Computes mean and standard deviation for the Gaussian
    - Records episode count and total votes
    - Calculates overall mean rating
+   - Adds official IMDb ratings
 3. Performs PCA on these four metrics:
    - Percentage of 1-star ratings (`pct_1s`)
    - Percentage of 10-star ratings (`pct_10s`)